pupizoid/ormlite/README.md

 }
 ```

-`many_to_many` indicates that field represents many to many relation.
+`many_to_many` indicates that field represents many-to-many relation.

 `table(additional condition)` should contain mapping table name to retrieve relation information.
 If it's necessary to map entities with additional conditions you can specify sql describing them in brackets.
 For now only one additional field is supported.